jpverkamp/blog/content/programming/programming-praxis/2012-10-27-pythagorean-triples.md

 4858
 ```

 Yeah, I don't really want to try that on one million.
 So we need a faster algorithm.
-Luckily, you don't have to try all of the possible ways that could generate a triple--it turns out there are algorithms to {{< wikipedia page="Formulas for generating Pythagorean triples" text="do it for you" >}}.
+Luckily, you don't have to try all of the possible ways that could generate a triple--it turns out there are algorithms to [[wiki:Formulas for generating Pythagorean triples|do it for you]]().
 One in particularly came from a British math professor A. Hall in the paper *<a href="http://www.jstor.org/discover/10.2307/3613860?uid=2&uid=4&sid=21101204896923" title="Genealogy of Pythagorean Triads">Genealogy of Pythagorean Triads</a>* which showed that given any primitive Pythagorean triple (one that is not a multiple of another, smaller triple), you can produce three more primitive triples with the formulas:

 > a – 2b + 2c, 2a – b + 2c, 2a – 2b + 3c